LiliaFramework/Lilia/docs/docs/meta/vector.md

 Uses two cross products to determine an up-direction vector that is perpendicular to both this vector and the given up reference.

-First, the right vector is obtained via `self:Cross(vUp)`, then that right vector is crossed with `self` to yield the final up direction.
+First, the vector is overwritten with the cross product of itself and `vUp` using `self:Cross(self, vUp)`.
+This intermediate value, stored in `vRet`, is crossed with the original vector via `self:Cross(vRet, self)` to produce the final up direction.
+The method therefore modifies the calling vector before returning it.

 When this vector lacks a horizontal component the fallback value is `Vector(-self.z, 0, 0)`.